Book An Appointment

 However, one can shave because the laser does not have any effect on the surface hair or skin.

 Besides its multiple advantages, many people still feel reluctant to opt for the procedure as they consider laser hair reduction an expensive procedure.
-But if we consider the amount of money that one spends on salon sessions, razors, epilators, hair removal creams, etc. the total cost sums up to be much lesser than all the laser sessions combined.
+But if we consider the amount of money that one spends on salon sessions, razors, epilators, hair removal creams, etc. the total cost sums up to be much more than all the laser sessions combined.
 However, the cost depends on the target area, the number of sessions, the laser technology used, etc. thus it may vary from person to person.

 Now, let’s talk about the common myths about Laser Hair Reduction.

-Myth: Laser causes cancer.
+Myth: Does Laser causes cancer?

 Fact: Laser Hair Reduction does not cause cancer as the radiation emitted by the laser is very minimal.
 It is a safe and FDA-approved treatment.

-Myth: Laser Hair Reduction does not benefit people of dark complexion
+Myth: Laser Hair Reduction does not benefit people of dark complexion.

 Fact: Lasers have been used for hair reduction for ages.
 Earlier, the lasers used for the hair reduction used to emit a shorter wavelength of light which was effective for people with fair skin and dark hair.
 Now, advanced lasers are used in special settings so that it can also work for people who have a slightly darker skin tone.
 One should always consult a dermatologist to know whether they are suitable for the procedure or not.